Joaopmoliveira/CuranSDK/README.md

 ~path\development >> cmake -B build -S . -DCMAKE_TOOLCHAIN_FILE="~path/development/vcpkg/scripts/buildsystems/vcpkg.cmake"
 ```

-And the project should just compile out of the box.
+And the project should just compile out of the box (this will take a LOOOOONG TIME to compile
+because ITK and SKIA are huge).
+Reserve atleast 10Gb of memory for vcpkg to compile all the dynamic libraries.

 ## Windows